AL2050/website/_drafts/A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 Figure 5: *[Source](https://www.teepublic.com/t-shirt/1774269-superman-letter-t){:target="_blank"}*
 {:refdef}

+The name transistor is a portmanteau of the words *transfer* and *resistor*, so transistor etymologically means *transfer resistor*.
+Resistance isn't physically transferred by a transistor, but, due to the transistor's physical properties, there is a relative difference between the input resistance and the output resistance.

 The transistor is well known for being the catalyst of the [Information Age][Information-Age]{:target="_blank"}.
 It's most common use is as an electronic switch in today's computers, a small but mighty switch that can toggle at exceptionally high rates, while being manufactured at a size, on the low-end of the nano-scale.